AoiTechDev/OptCut/README.md

 ## How to use

-Basically, you input the quantity and length of your source items, followed by specifying the desired lengths of the demand items.
+Basically, you provide the quantity and length of your source items, followed by specifying the desired lengths of the demand items.
 Additionally, you can input the blade thickness for greater precision.
 Afterward, you click 'CUT', and the algorithm will generate optimal cutting patterns and quantities to minimize waste.

 ### Input your desired lengths and quantities in the control panel.